 Installing certificates is a good security measure, but it is important to trust the proper certificate authorities.
 In this way, you can avoid bad actors who might misuse certifications.
 You don’t want to end up with harmful software or other problems from trusting something like a bad root certificate.

-As we mentioned, you may have certificates already stored on your device for these purposes.
+As we mentioned, you may already have certificates on your device for these purposes.
 If someone is setting up a domain or server for Wi-Fi, they need to obtain a certificate as a way to safeguard their websites and processes.

-There are multiple certificate authorities who take on the task of issuing relevant certificates, the first major job that we mentioned in a previous section.
+Multiple certificate authorities take on issuing relevant certificates, the first major job we mentioned in a previous section.

 Which one you go with may depend on the kind of certificate that you’re after.
 Domain, Extended, and Organization validation are just a few of the common certificate types you may be after.